Owoia/deltarune/README.md

+# Why are you here.
+Don't spoil the ARG.
 Hi.
 PLEASE don't look through these files.
 This is for the ARG, and I can't make it private and keep up the site without paying a fee monthly.